-Attachments: S6-21xxx [SA2 solution – RAN Scalability Issue in Rel-17 MBS Multicast]

-S6-211237 [UK Home Office Discussion document from SA6#43-e]
+Attachments: S6-211237 [UK Home Office Discussion document from SA6#43-e]

 1 Overall description

 Mission Critical (MC) services rely on a proper and successful establishment of broadcast and multicast sessions with the required service requirements to serve public safety users over commercial public networks.
-Of special importance is that multicast is scaling properly, since broadcast has embedded challenges when it comes to group communication mobility and robustness of the delivered service.
-Furthermore, MC services rely on prioritizing the public safety users irrespective of the congestion a cell may suffer.
-The main motivation behind MBS sessions is to solve any scalability issues and serve public safety users, despite large amount of UEs being served in one cell.
+The main motivation behind MBS sessions is to serve a large number of public safety users in one cell.

-This issue is already brought up in 3GPP RAN#93-e and discussed in RP-212093, which clearly indicates that 5MBS multicast may suffer from both capacity and performance limitations and may not meet the capacity (2000 MCPTT users in a cell) and performance (MCPTT key performance indicators)defined inTS 22.179.
-Attached is a related discussion paper from 3GPP SA6#45-bis-e.
-Similar performanceissue is embedded in (LTE) unicast bearers for group communication with large concentration of users in the same area.
+This issue is already brought up in 3GPP RAN#93-e and discussed in RP-212093 (no consensus, discussion paper Noted), which clearly indicates that 5MBS multicast may suffer from both capacity and performance limitations and may not meet the capacity (2000 MCPTT users in a cell) and performance (MCPTT key performance indicators) as defined in SA1, i.e., in 3GPP TS 22.179.
+Analogous capacity and performance related issue is embedded in (LTE) unicast bearers for group communication with large concentration of users in the same area.
 Attached as well is UK Home Office Discussion from SA6#43 on this topic.
 Therefore, there are concerns of similar scalability issues and behavior within multicast MBS sessions, which will not meet public safety requirements.

+SA6 is dependent on the SA2 and RAN specifications for MBS services when specifying MC services over 5GS in 3GPP TS 23.289, compliant to above mentioned SA1 requirements.

 2 Actions